bluegate010/caliptra-sw/fmc/README.md

 This field provides the size of the *To Be Signed* portion of the Runtime Alias MLDSA certificate.

-### rt_hash_chain_max_svn
+### fw_hash_chain_max_svn

-This field informs firmware of the maximum RT SVN, which value was used to determine the length of RT FW's hash chain.
+This field informs firmware of the maximum FW SVN, which value was used to determine the length of FW's hash chain.

 ### rt_hash_chain_kv_hdl